 Not only that but starting the day off right by having a breakfast that is easy, healthy and filling just gets you off to the perfect start.

 A lot of people often talking about making your bed first thing in the morning the perfect way to get momentum going for a productive day.
 Well, I like to think that overnight oats are the breakfast equivalent of that.

 You do the majority of the work the night before, and once they’re done and in the fridge waiting for you, it makes the next morning so much easier.

 Don’t be deceived by the relatively small size of this breakfast.
-One small bowl of this is packed full of enough oats to keep you going, plus its blend of chia seeds and peanut butter will see you through.
+One small bowl of this is packed full of enough oats to keep you going, plus its blend of chia seeds and homemade peanut butter will see you through.

 Not only this, but it has enough nutrients to see your day start the right way.
 Chia seeds and oats both pack in high levels of protein and fibre, which means they digest slowly and keep you feeling full for longer.

 But more than the convenience, my favorite thing about overnight oats is how much you can revamp and adapt recipes.
 At their very core is traditional rolled oats mixed with almond milk, but beyond that it’s down to you.

 This recipe uses pecan, banana and peanut butter, but if you think that’d be too heavy for you then you can mix it up with berries, honey, apple… wherever the mood takes you!

 The use of maple syrup might seem a little decadent to some, but pure maple syrup actually has quite a lot going for it.
 Its zinc content has been shown to be good for heart health and your immune system.
 Or at least that’s what I like to tell myself while I’m devouring my breakfast.

 Either way, the combination of pecans, maple syrup, banana and peanut butter all works together beautifully.